flatironinstitute/figpack/docs/creating_figures.md

 ```

 When viewing figures, a local server will start and open your browser.
 Press Enter in the terminal to stop the server.

+## Archiving on Zenodo

+For long-term preservation and citability, you can archive your figures on Zenodo and view them through figpack's web interface.
+See the [Zenodo Archival Guide](zenodo_archival.md) for details.